openSUSE/news-o-o/_posts/2013-04-15-about-armv7-progress-and-arming-for-aarch64-and.markdown

 [caption id="attachment_15783" align="alignright" width="300"]![openSUSE booting on aarch64](//news.opensuse.org/wp-content/uploads/2013/04/openSUSE-on-aarch64.png) openSUSE booting on aarch64[/caption]

 Right now, the most ubiquitous family of 32bit processors is the RISC-based [ARM architecture](http://en.wikipedia.org/wiki/ARM_architecture).
-In 2010 alone, 6.1 billion ARM based CPUâ€™s, representing 95% of smart phones, 35% of televisions and set-top boxes and 10% of mobile computers, were shipped to customers.
+In 2010 alone, 6.1 billion ARM based CPU’s, representing 95% of smart phones, 35% of televisions and set-top boxes and 10% of mobile computers, were shipped to customers.
 ARM is slowly going 'up' the computer scale, reaching into the laptop market with for example the [Samsung Chromebook](https://news.opensuse.org/2013/01/08/opening-the-can-initial-support-for-opensuse-on-the-arm-chromebook/).
 But the 32 bit architecture is reaching its limits.
 The latest generation of Cortex A15 cores can address up to 1 Terabyte of RAM, but individual applications are limited to a 32-bit address space.
 This means they can not use more than 4 GB of RAM (actually only 3 GB in userspace) at the same time.
 Although the Cortex A15 has an impressive performance for a mobile chip, this address space limits it and isn't impressing anyone in the x86 world.

 ### AArch64 and ARMv8